-Financial aid services are available in the Financial Aid Office, located on the fifth floor of Aber Hall.
+Financial aid services are available in the Financial Aid office located on the 5th floor of Aber Hall.

 Notice: Any policy is subject to change without advance notice if required by federal or state law, Board of Regents, or Enrollment Services-Financial Aid Office.